The problem with these things is never knowing where to start. We are only ever where we are because of what came before.

 In 2019 Lomography announced the launch of a Kickstarter campaign to fund a brand new film emulsion: LomoChrome Metropolis XR100-400.

 Split between continents and cultures, today’s fresh interviewee Amol Parikh takes us on a trip into his photographic story, from the US East Coast to the West, from India to Mauritius.
 I’ll leave the rest to the man himself.
 Over to you, Amol.
 Hi Amol, what’s this picture, then?
-AP: This is a lifeguard tower […]
+Rainbow Lifeguard Tower, Venice, California.
+Leica […]

 While my freshly shot and developed Tri-X 400 (using Kodak D76) is hanging up to dry, I would like to summarize some of my thoughts about shooting my new Leica M3 for the first time.
 I bought myself a double-stroke Leica M3 as a birthday present from a local seller who is also a member […]